westphalen/ionic-cache-observable/README.md

 5. Advanced usage might have you re-registering the cache with a more detailed observable.
     1. First it's registered with `shoppingListProvider.get()`
     2. On a deeper page, you can re-register with `shoppingListProvider.get({include: 'users'})`, because that page needs the the shopping list's owners.
     3. The deeper page would first display the cached value (without owners) and then when the refreshed value arrives, add the user info.

+6. Listen to errors (added 2018-04-04)
+    1. Errors can occur due to local storage, but most commonly because of your source observable (eg. 401 or internet disconnected).
+    2. Before you could only listen to errors directly from `cache.refresh().subscribe()`.
+    3. Now you can subscribe to the `cache.error$` Subject, that receive all errors related to the Cache instance.
+    4. A convenient method is `cache.data$()` that takes an error callback parameter that is triggered by any changes to `cache.error$`, while the function itself returns an Observable with data from `cache.get$`.
+This way you don't have to subscribe to both `get$` and `error$`, making `data$()` really useful in templates with the `async` pipe.

 ## Contribution